Please forgive me for this just being a link, but I change nothing about it. I really do love this stuff and I really thought I should share it.

 (keep count of toothpicks, I missed two)

-mix remaining mixture with about a cup of water and rest of ranch
+mix remaining mixture with about a cup of water and rest of

 pour over roast